EvanJ303/RL-Platformer-Hybrid/README.md

 # RL-Platformer
 Deep Q-Learning applied to a simple platformer game.
-The hybrid agent uses a deep Q-network along with a small and infrequently-called fixed policy to help streamline the bot's gameplay.
+The agent uses a deep Q-network to efficiently jump between platforms and touch objectives.

 ## Dependencies
 PyTorch, Pygame, Numpy